These easy peanut butter bars are easy to make and one of our favorite holiday cookies.

 I’m a sucker for desserts.
-Cake, Pie, Ice Cream, Apple Crisp…okay, pretty much just about anything.
+Some of our favorites include this heath bar cake, our amazing oatmeal cake, and our homemade apple crisp. okay, pretty much just about anything.
 And that’s okay, I feel like desserts are one of the simple pleasures in life.
 Not to be missed.
 Do you agree?
 But if you LOVE desserts like I do, just make sure you get out there and get your regular exercise.
 Your health is important.
 You want to be around for a long time…so you can eat more dessert!

 Today we delve back into the cookie realm and show you how to make Peanut Butter Bars.
 They’re actually Peanut Butter Frosted Peanut Butter Bars!
 Even better, right?
 These are a great easy to execute item for parties — we tend to make them a lot near the holidays — but, they’re great any time you want to quickly satisfy your peanut butter craving.
 Of course, if you want to drink your peanut butter, maybe check out these Chocolate Peanut Butter Swirl Milkshakes.